tedkim97/tedkim97.github.io/_posts/2021-11-03-summary_statistics_and_metrics.md

 ## SonarQube Metrics

+## Averaging Color

+I made a whole blog post "critique" about someone using average colors and interpolated frames to represent color usage in movies, but that just isn't realistic

 # Tangent: Metrics

 Since this is a software context - something we need to mention are "metrics"